OlioEngr/jexer/README.md

     ioctl(TIOCGWINSZ) but without requiring a native library.

-  - jexer.io.ECMA48Terminal calls 'stty' to perform the equivalent of cfmakeraw().
-The terminal is (blindly!) put back in 'stty sane cooked' mode when exiting.
+  - jexer.io.ECMA48Terminal calls 'stty' to perform the equivalent of cfmakeraw() when using System.in/out.
+System.out is also (blindly!)  put in 'stty sane cooked' mode when exiting.

 System Properties